Public vs. Private IP Addresses: What’s the Difference?

 TL;DR — Key Takeaways

-• Your public IP address is assigned by your ISP and is visible to every server you connect to on the internet — it is your network’s identity online.
+• Your public IP address is assigned by your ISP and visible to every server you connect to.
+It is your network’s identity online.

 • Private IP addresses come from three reserved RFC 1918 ranges: 10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16.
 They are used only inside local networks.

-• NAT (Network Address Translation) is the mechanism that connects private and public addresses, allowing many devices to share a single public IP.
+• NAT (Network Address Translation) is the mechanism that connects private and public addresses.
+Many devices can share a single public IP.

-• You can find your public IP with a lookup tool or curl, and your private IP with ipconfig (Windows) or ifconfig (macOS/Linux).
+• Find your public IP with a lookup tool or curl.
+Find your private IP with ipconfig (Windows) or ifconfig (macOS/Linux).

 • Understanding the distinction matters for security, network design, IPv4 conservation, and troubleshooting.

-Every device that communicates over a network needs an IP address, but not all IP addresses serve the same purpose.
-Some addresses are meant to identify you on the global internet, while others exist only within the boundaries of your home or office network.
-The difference between these two types — public and private IP addresses — is one of the most fundamental concepts in networking.
+Every device that communicates over a network needs an IP address.
+But not all IP addresses serve the same purpose.
+Some addresses identify you on the global internet.
+Others exist only within the boundaries of your home or office network.
+The difference between these two types, public and private IP addresses, is one of the most fundamental concepts in networking.

 What Is a Public IP Address?

 A public IP address is a globally unique address assigned to your network by your Internet Service Provider (ISP).
 It is the address that identifies your network on the internet.
-When you visit a website, send an email, or stream a video, the remote server sees your public IP address as the source of the request.
+When you connect to a website or service, the remote server sees your public IP as the source.

 Public IP addresses have several defining characteristics:

-• Globally unique — No two devices on the public internet can share the same public IP address at the same time.
+• Globally unique.
+No two devices on the public internet can share the same public IP address at the same time.
 Regional Internet Registries (RIRs) like ARIN, RIPE, and APNIC manage allocation to ensure uniqueness.
+A WHOIS lookup reveals which registry and ISP own any public block.

 Most residential connections use dynamic public IPs, which may change periodically when your router reconnects.
-Businesses that host servers, run VPNs, or need consistent DNS records typically pay for static public IPs that remain the same indefinitely.
+Businesses that host servers, run VPNs, or need consistent DNS records typically pay for static public IPs.
+These remain the same indefinitely.

 How to Find Your Public IP